 - Place 4 egg yolks in a medium bowl.
 Whisk them together and set aside.

-- Mix sugar, flour and salt in a medium saucepan.
-Stir in warm milk.
+- Mix ¾ cup sugar, ⅓ cup flour and ½ teaspoon salt in a medium saucepan.
+Stir in 2 cups warm milk.
 Cook over medium-high heat, stirring frequently.
 Mixture will thicken and eventually start to bubble.
 Cook one minute more while still stirring.